-- 4.16.
-The Pharmacy Guild submits that enabling CSO distributors to share information through the NPSA and with other key stakeholders is essential to effective and expeditious management of medicine supply problems at both a national and regional level.16 - 4.17.
-The AHHA submits that every effort needs to be made to ensure the stability of the supply chain for medicines and pharmacy products, including the coordination of activities by the pharmaceutical services sector.17
+- 4.15.
+The Pharmacy Guild submitted that enabling CSO distributors to share information through the NPSA and with other key stakeholders is essential to effective and expeditious management of medicine supply problems at both a national and regional level. - 4.16.
+The AHHA submitted that every effort needs to be made to ensure the stability of the supply chain for medicines and pharmacy products, including the coordination of activities by the pharmaceutical services sector.